22 Best Choose Your Own Adventure Books

 Batman The Lazarus Plan (You Choose) by John Sazaklis

 This superhero book grabs your attention immediately and keeps it.
 You get to decide what Batman would do and read 13 possible story endings.
-If you haven’t read a choose-your-own-adventure in a while, or ever, I highly recommend them.
+If you haven’t read a choose your own adventure in a while, or ever, I highly recommend them.
 Many kids think they are fantastic!
-Also on: Superhero Books for Kids

 Princess Island by Shannon Gillian

-Princess Dirt’s mom wants her to go to princess camp but Princess Dirt prefers the time in nature.
+Princess Dirt’s mom wants her to go to princess camp, but Princess Dirt prefers time in nature.
 You pick which she chooses.